WenchuanLiliZhao/math/notes/Schröder-Bernstein Theorem.md

 We embed this lemma into the proof outline, then the proof of Schröder-Bernstein Theorem is done.

-## Can the Schröder-Bernstein theorem be generalized to type relations?
+## Can Schröder-Bernstein theorem be generalized to classes?

 When I first proved the Schröder-Bernstein theorem, I actually encountered a problem, which is: according to the axiom of limitation of size in MK, a class $X$ is a proper class if and only if there exists an function $f:\mathscr U \to X$ being injective.
 Intuitively, I believed that in this case, there must be a function $b:\mathscr U \to X$ being bijection.
 However, to prove this claim, we need to generalize the Schröder-Bernstein theorem to any two classes which may not be sets.
 That is: